Tressos-Aristomenis/CTF-Writeups-and-Notes/crypto/babyRSA - [TSJ CTF 2022]/README.md

 This is why we cared about $q$ being the half $p$'s bit length.

 Let's get *a bit* more technical now.
-Coppersmith's method will return the small roots of our polynomial modulo a factor of $n$, say $p$, without having to factor $n$ at all.
+Coppersmith's method will return the small roots of our polynomial modulo a factor of $N$, say $p$, without having to factor $N$ at all.
 Pretty instance, right?
 That's lattices for you!

 Why is this so important?

-While the equations are defined modulo $n$, Coppersmith's small roots algorithm finds a small root modulo *a factor of $n$* and in our case *modulo $p$*.
+While the equations are defined modulo $N$, Coppersmith's small roots algorithm finds a small root modulo *a factor of* $N$ and in our case *modulo* $p$.

 Sage's `small_roots()` function is an implementation of Coppersmith's algorithm.
 However, it requires some parameters: